shanoaice/refined-lightspeed/README.md

 # Light Speed

-An insanely fast and performance-based Zola theme, ported from [Light Speed Jekyll](https://github.com/bradleytaunt/lightspeed).
+A personalized fork of the original Light Speed Zola theme, applied Primer CSS (the CSS system powering Github) and Prism.js (sad to include this instead of native Zola syntax highlighting because Primer will override them)

-Some fun facts about the theme:
+Some features about the theme:

 * Perfect score on Google's Lighthouse audit
 * Only ~700 bytes of CSS
-* No JavaScript
+* As less amount of Javascript as possible
-* Now with SEO!
+* SEO enabled

 Demo: [quirky-perlman-34d0da.netlify.com](https://quirky-perlman-34d0da.netlify.com)